yuehting/INFO_526_Final_Project_Yuehting-Peiwen/README.md

 ```

-** To transcribe and translate the audio audio which split bases on its length of turn.
+** To transcribe and translate the audio audio which is split based on the length of the turn.
 Make sure the length of each turn ```is longer than 0``` Before running the script for the short audio.